To Be Hero

-To Be Hero (Japanese: トゥー・ビー・ヒーロー; Chinese: 凸变英雄) is a Japanese-Chinese animated television series and media franchise created by Li Haoling.
+To Be Hero (Japanese: トゥー・ビー・ヒーロー; Chinese: 凸变英雄) is a Japanese-Chinese superhero comedy animated television series and media franchise created by Li Haoling.
 The first season of the show was co-produced and animated by Studio LAN and Haoliners Animation League's Japanese branch Emon under the supervision of Shinichi Watanabe.
 It premiered in October 2016, on Tokyo MX in Japan, and on video sharing website bilibili in China.

 A second series named To Be Heroine premiered in 2018.
 The series was directed by Li Haoling and animated by Studio LAN and Haoliners Animation League.

 A third series titled To Be Hero X, primarily animated by three studios (Studio LAN, Pb Animation Co., Ltd., and Paper Plane Animation Studio) under BeDream, premiered in April 2025.
 The series was co-produced by BeDream, Bilibili, and Aniplex.

+Synopsis

+The series follows Ossan, a 38 year old toilet designer living an ordinary life along with his daughter, Min-San.
+Following a bizarre event that drastically alters his appearance, he is tasked with protecting the earth as a superhero, despite lacking any motivation or heroic traits.
+The show blends action with absurdist comedy, using a superhero narrative to parody familiar anime tropes.

+Production

+To Be Hero was made as a co-production involving Studio Lan in collaboration with Haoliners Animation League and their Japanese branch, Emon.
+Japanese production was overseen by Shinichi Watanabe.
+The series was aired simultaneously to audiences in both Japan and China, Airing on Tokyo MX and bilibili.